plokhotnyuk/jsoniter-scala/README.md

 If you have an input that is an array of values or white-space separate values then consider parsing it by `scanJsonArrayFromInputStream` or `scanJsonValuesFromInputStream` instead of `readFromStream`.

-2. The configuration parameter for the `make` macro is evaluated in compile-time only and requires no dependency on other code that uses a result of the macro's call, otherwise the following compilation error will be reported:
+2. The configuration parameter for the `make` macro is evaluated in compile-time.
+It requires no dependency on other code that uses a result of the macro's call, otherwise the following compilation error will be reported:
 ```
 [error] Cannot evaluate a parameter of the 'make' macro call for type 'full.name.of.YourType'.
 It should not depend on
         code from the same compilation module where the 'make' macro is called.
 Use a separated submodule of the project